Edward G. Atsinger III, Salem Media Group

 Richard G. Lee

 Richard G. Lee, Ph.D., is the Founding Pastor of First Redeemer Church located northeast of metropolitan Atlanta, GA.
-He is also president and speaker for the There’s Hope ministries, which includes There’s Hope for the Hungry, Whispering Hope Women’s Pregnancy Center and Speak Out America, syndicated radio and television broadcasts.
+He is also President and Speaker for the There’s Hope ministries, which includes; There’s Hope for the Hungry, Whispering Hope Women’s Pregnancy Center and Speak Out America (syndicated radio and television broadcasts).
 He has served as President of the Pastor's Conference of the Southern Baptist Convention; a member of the Oxford Roundtable, Oxford, England; a Trustee of Liberty University; a member of the Board of Governors for the Council for National Policy.
 Dr. Lee and his wife, Judy, currently reside in Cumming, GA.